HaiBV/haibv.github.io/react-interview/questions-and-answers.md

        super(props);

        this.state = {
-         message: 'Welcome to React world'
+         message: 'Welcome to React world',
        };
      }